February Updates

 Virtual Interface ℹ️ Command Logging Toggle

 VIs were logging every command into the database, which looks to have been implemented purely for development reasons.
-Added a toggle, cleared the table and disabled it by default to optimize system resources.

 -